sheerun/vim-polyglot/README.md

 One to rule them all, one to find them, one to bring them all and in the darkness bind them.

 - It **won't affect your startup time**, as all files are loaded only on demand.
-- It installs **40x faster** (unparallelized), as language packs are not submoduled, but merged.
+- It **installs 40x faster** (unparallelized), as language packs are not submoduled, but merged.
 - It clones even faster as all unnecessary files are ignored (like enormous documentation from php support).
+- Best syntax and indentation support.
+If someone releases better language pack, it will be replaced here.
-- No support for esoteric languages (there is for modern ones like `slim` though).
+- No support for esoteric languages (vim-polyglot supports modern ones like `slim` though).

 ## Installation